merytpeters/merytpeters/README.md

 Welcome to my GitHub profile!

 ## About Me
-**💻 Software Engineer in Training**
+**💻 Software Engineer**

-Currently advancing my skills as a student at ALX Software Engineering and Holberton School.
+Currently advancing my skills as a student at ALX Software Engineering (graduating - January 2025)

 ### 🌱 Programmer
 **FullStack Engineer**